 Why the Law then?
 It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed should come to whom the promise had been made.
 (NASB) Gal.
 3:19

 For if the word spoken through angels proved unalterable, and every transgression and disobedience received a just recompense . . .
 (NASB) Heb.
 2:2

 Apparently, the angels were with God when the Mosaic Law was given.
 Apparently, they helped communicate it in some way.
 We do not know exactly how.

 Sin is ugly stuff.
 We do not really understand how horrible it is to God.
 Just a simple lie is sin.
 Did you notice how I phrased this – “simple lie”?
 God is so holy that a “lie” is morally horrible.
 We fall short of His holiness.
 We are moral criminals.
 I am glad Jesus forgave my sins.
+Find out more about how you can have your sins forgiven on the page “Searching for God.”
 Thank you God!